How to Write a Paragraph for an Essay

 - Provides sufficient space for supporting evidence and critical evaluation.

-Next, you will need to explain in detail what you meant by the first sentence.
+Next, you must explain in detail what you meant by the first sentence.
 For example, you could explain why and how this point relates to the central theme of your essay.

-The above sentence expands on the topic sentence and provides details of how Donald Trump managed to gain wider acceptance in the political arena.
+The above sentence expands on the topic sentence and details how Donald Trump managed to gain wider acceptance in the political arena.

 Once you have provided sufficient details pertaining to the central point of the paragraph with the help of a topic sentence and the explanation sentence (s), you will be expected to provide supporting evidence and examples.